Odin-SMR/qsmr/Settings/q_fields.rst

    as repository for internal variables and data.
 That is, no fields of R is set by the user.

+   Most fields of Q are of simple types such scalar value, vector or string, but some fields are structures.
+This more complex type is only used for retrieval quantities, in order to follow  the Qpack system.

 ~~~~~

 ABSLOOKUP_OPTION